exapsy/goumem/README.md

 Who said Go doesn't have manual memory allocation?

+**NO NEED TO CALL C** and context switch to manually allocate memory.

-Goumem is a library that provides manual memory allocation functions for Go.
+Goumem is a library that provides manual memory allocation functions for Go, the way C does it, by using `mmap`.

 ## Installation